 Step 2 – address why the original training did not transfer back to the job.

-Using the 4 M’s diagram as the framework, explore Man, Machine, Methods and Materials questions with regards to the training this operator receives.
+Using the 4 M’s diagram as the framework, explore Man, Machine, Methods, and Materials questions with regards to the training this operator receives.
 See diagram below.
-The full set of questions can be found in the eBook Training Cause Analysis.

 Is this really worth it?